UC-olleyca/it3038cScripts/README.md

 Project 3: Typing Speed Test-
 This typing speed test is pretty simple, the player runs the program and it gives them a sentence they must type and grades them on speed, accuracy, and words per minute based on calculations.
 It pulls from a text file that I put 40 some sentences into and there is a reset button to continue playing without having to rerun the script everytime.

 In order to run this, you must have pygame package installed or use pygame as your interpreter.
 I used python 3.8 and pycharm while having the pygame library installed.
 The background, start, and icon images are needed to run this as well.
+Having the sentences text file is also importnant to have because then the game could not generate sentences.